Local differential privacy: Phone Blacklisting

-The topic of spam phone calls have been increasingly relevant, and though it has been a growing nuisance to the current digital world, researchers have been looking at potential solutions in minimizing this issue.
-To counter this increasingly successful attack vector, federal agencies such as the US Federal Trade Commission (FTC) have been working with telephone carriers to design systems for blocking robocalls.
+Since spam phone calls are a growing nuisance in the digital world, researchers have been looking at potential solutions in minimizing this issue.
+Federal agencies such as the US Federal Trade Commission (FTC) have been working with telephone carriers to design systems for blocking robocalls.
 Furthermore, a number of commercial and smartphone apps that promise to block spam phone calls have been created, but they come with a subtle cost.
-The user’s privacy information that comes with giving the app the access to block spam calls may be leaked without the user’s consent or knowledge of it even occurring.
-In the study, the researchers analyze the challenges and trade-offs related to using local differential privacy, evaluate the LDP-based system on real-world user-reported call records collected by the FTC, and show that it is possible to learn a phone blacklist using a reasonable overall privacy budget and at the same time preserve users’ privacy while maintaining utility for the learned blacklist.
+The user's privacy information that comes with giving the app the access to block spam calls may be leaked without the user's consent or knowledge of it even occurring.
+In the study, the researchers analyze the challenges and trade-offs related to using local differential privacy, evaluate the LDP-based system on real-world user-reported call records collected by the FTC, and show that it is possible to learn a phone blacklist using a reasonable overall privacy budget and at the same time preserve users' privacy while maintaining utility for the learned blacklist.

 Trajectory Cross-Correlation Constraint

 Aiming to solve the problem of low data utilization and privacy protection, a personalized differential privacy protection method based on cross-correlation constraints is proposed by researcher Hu.
-By protecting sensitive location points on the trajectory and the sensitive points, this extended differential privacy protection model combines the sensitivity of the user’s trajectory location and user privacy protection requirements and privacy budget.
+By protecting sensitive location points on the trajectory and the sensitive points, this extended differential privacy protection model combines the sensitivity of the user's trajectory location and user privacy protection requirements and privacy budget.
 Using autocorrelation Laplace transform, specific white noise is transformed into noise that is related to the user's real trajectory sequence in both time and space.
 This noise data is used to find the cross-correlation constraint mechanics of the trajectory sequence in the model.
 By proposing this model, the researcher Hu's personalized differential privacy protection method is broken down and addresses the issue of adding independent and uncorrelated noise and the same degree of scrambling results in low privacy protection and poor data availability.

 ε-local differential privacy

 Definition of ε-local differential privacy

 Let ε be a positive real number and $\mathcal{A}$ be a randomized algorithm that takes a user's private data as input.
 Let $\textrm{im} \mathcal{A}$ denote the image of $\mathcal{A}$.
-The algorithm $\mathcal{A}$ is said to provide $\varepsilon$-local differential privacy if, for all pairs of user's possible private data $x$ and $x^\prime$ and all subsets $S$ of $\textrm{im} \mathcal{A}$:
+The algorithm $\mathcal{A}$ is said to provide $\varepsilon$-local differential privacy if, for all pairs of users' possible private data $x$ and $x^\prime$ and all subsets $S$ of $\textrm{im} \mathcal{A}$:

-where the probability is taken over the randomness used by the algorithm.
+where the probability is taken over the random measure implicit in the algorithm.

-The main difference between this definition and the standard definition of differential privacy is that in differential privacy the probabilities are of the outputs of an algorithm that takes all users' data and here it is on an algorithm that takes a single user's data.
+The main difference between this definition of local differential privacy and the definition of standard (global) differential privacy is that in standard differential privacy the probabilities are of the outputs of an algorithm that takes all users' data and here it is on an algorithm that takes a single user's data.